Apple’s confirmed an iOS 12.4 update and the firmware is now in beta testing ahead of its official release for iPhone, iPod, and iPod touch.

 With the iOS 12.4 update confirmed, we want to take you through everything there is to know about Apple’s next (and probably last) major update to iOS 12.

 In this guide to the iOS 12.4 update we’ll take you through iOS 12.4’s known changes, what you can expect from the iOS 12.4 release date and release time, key information about the iOS 12.4 beta, and more.

 If you don’t want to wait for the official version of iOS 12.4 to roll out you don’t have to.

 Apple’s pushed an iOS 12.4 beta to developers and those enrolled in the Beta Software Program.
 The Beta Software Program is free to anyone with a working Apple ID.

-The iOS 12.4 beta is compatible with every device currently running iOS 12 which includes the iPhone 5s, iPhone 6s, iPhone 6, and many others.
+The iOS 12.4 beta is compatible with every device currently running iOS 12 which includes the iPhone 5s, iPhone 6, iPhone 6s, iPhone XS, and many others.

 Before you download the iOS 12.4 beta remember that pre-release software is almost always plagued with bugs and performance issues.
 These issues could impact the performance of your core apps, your device’s battery life, and its overall speed.

 You should be able to fix some of these issues on your own, but some bugs and performance problems will probably require a fix from Apple.